-Microsoft Active Directory, which is included with Microsoft Windows Server 2003 and Microsoft Windows Server 2008 operating systems, is a directory service enabling centralized, secure management of an entire network.
+Microsoft Active Directory, which is included with the Microsoft Windows Server 2003 operating system, is a directory service enabling centralized, secure management of an entire network.
 It is used to manage identities and broker relationships between distributed resources.

 Monitor availability and performance.

 View and compare configuration data, as well as track configuration changes.

 Receive email and/or page notification concerning potential problems surrounding availability, performance, and/or configuration data.

 Gain access to rich out-of-box reports.

 Support monitoring by a remote Agent.
 For remote monitoring, the Agent does not need to be on the same computer as Active Directory.

 This plug-in supports the following versions of products: